A version of this article originally appeared on the Flothemes blog. It has been republished here for our audience.

 The concept of Customer Relationship Management (CRM) is aimed straight at the heart of this problem.
 CRMs streamline your processes so you can get more time back (don’t forget: time is money!) to grow your business and really do what you love.
 Now, that’s romantic!

 Here are 4 simple tips that can help you turn more of your website visitors into paying clients.
-They are easy to follow when you have the right CRM tool, such as HoneyBook.
+They are easy to follow when you have the right CRM for your photography business, such as HoneyBook.

 Utilizing technology to gain more visibility on your clients and processes means you’ll be more organized, without even trying.
 The first step is being able to see what you’re doing.
 Who are you talking to and what are you talking about?
 Where are they at in your booking process?
 That’s step numero uno when it comes to being a successful business owner.